copper-leaf/thistle/docs/src/orchid/resources/homepage.md

 **Default Tags**

-For rendering to the console, color tags support both normal and "bright" or "bold" colors.
+Color tags support both normal and "bright" or "bold" colors.
 Typically, a tag name that is all uppercase letters will render the color in "bold", while all lowercase letters will either render in normal style or offer a parameter for manually configuring it.